cakemanager/cakephp-settings/README.md

 The value `Custom Name` is now written to the database with the key `App.Name`.
 The empty array can contain multiple options

-#### Options

-- Type - will be documented soon
-- Editable - will be documented soon

 ### Read

 Now we gonna read the value from our just created key.
 Use: